Smoke- and Tobacco-Free Policy: Frequently Asked Questions for Our Patients and Visitors

 Q. Where can I buy nicotine replacement products?

 A. To help reduce immediate cravings and urges, nicotine replacement products such as lozenges, gum and patches can be purchased on request at UW Health pharmacies.
+E-cigarettes are not an approved nicotine replacement product and are prohibited.
 At UW Hospital and Clinics, nicotine replacement products can be purchased on request at the UW Health Outpatient Pharmacy (E5/230) and UW Health-Children's Pharmacy.
-They are also available at the hospital's Mendota Market, across from the cafeteria on Level 1.

 Q. What should I do if I observe someone smoking?

 A. Please go to the Visitor Information Desk in the main hospital lobby and let them know, or tell a valet staff person or security personnel if they are nearby, and the individual who is smoking will be politely informed of the policy.
 At UW Health clinics, please alert someone at the reception desk.

 A. Smoking and second-hand smoke is widely recognized as the single most important cause of preventable human disease, including lung cancer, heart disease and emphysema.
 The decision to prohibit smoking is an issue that all U.S. hospitals are facing and are increasingly choosing as a healthy option for their patients, visitors and employees.
 In fact, 96 percent of Wisconsin hospitals are smoke-free.
 Meriter Health Systems and St. Mary's Hospital have announced they are also 100 percent smoke-free and the William S. Middleton Memorial Veterans Hospital is also evaluating this policy.